boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pivot-grid.md

 When the `Hierarchical Filter` option is enabled, the Top N will be applied to each individual column separately based on the number set for each column.

+#### Show Filter
+This feature allows you to toggle the visibility of the `Filter` icon for the pivot grid widget when the `Act as Master Widget` option is enabled.

 ## How to apply advanced settings in pivot grid

 If you have the requirement to highlight data based on certain conditions, you can enable the advanced settings option.